Donald Trump Goes On Russian State TV To Praise President Vladimir Putin, ‘He’s A Great Guy, Terrific Person’

 According to Davis, reporting via her Twitter account, Trump described Putin to the Russian media outlet as “a terrific person.”

-A YouTube post of the interview also shows Trump telling a Rossiya 24 reporter, who asks, “How did you like your meeting” with Putin, that the Russian president is “a great guy,” and “a terrific person.”
-Trump goes on to say, “we accomplished a lot.”
+Trump replied that the Russian president is “a great guy,” and “a terrific person.”
+Trump went on to say, “we accomplished a lot.”

-“We actually started to talk about trade,” Trump went on.
+“We actually started to talk about trade,” Trump continued.
 “We should have trade between Russia and the United States.”

-Statistics show that Russia is currently the United States 28th largest trading partner.
+Statistics show that Russia is currently the 28th largest trading partner with the U.S.

 Trump engages with #Russia's state TV, gives a brief interview to the same television station that routinely mocks him (Rossiya 24), repeatedly says that Putin "is a terrific person" and insists that Russia and the U.S. should do more trading. pic.twitter.com/IdWPmG1fg9